massgov/calculators/UI/BenefitsCalculator/docs/README.md

 > WeeklyBenefit is rounded to 2 decimal places (penny amount)
 > WeeklyBenefit is calculated based on the number of quarters that have wages out of the last 4 quarters:
-> - If only 2 or less quarters have wages, WBA is equal to half of the highest-earning quarter divided by the number of weeks in the quarter.
+> - If only 2 or less quarters have wages, WBA is equal to half of the highest-earning quarter divided by the number of weeks in the quarter (13).
-> - If more than 2 quarters have wages, WBA is equal to half of the sum of total wages for the 2 highest-earning quarters divided by the number of weeks in the combined quarters.
+> - If more than 2 quarters have wages, WBA is equal to half of the sum of total wages for the 2 highest-earning quarters divided by the number of weeks in the combined quarters (26).
 ```
   let topQuarters;
   let weeksInTopQuarters = 26;